trufflesuite/trufflesuite.com/src/docs/truffle/quickstart.md

 1. Open the `contracts/MetaCoin.sol` file in a text editor.
 This is a smart contract (written in Solidity) that creates a MetaCoin token.
 Note that this also references another Solidity file `contracts/ConvertLib.sol` in the same directory.

-1. Open the `contracts/Migrations.sol` file.
-This is a separate Solidity file that manages and updates [the status of your deployed smart contract](/docs/truffle/getting-started/running-migrations).
-This file comes with every Truffle project, and is usually not edited.

-1. Open the `migrations/1_initial_migration.js` file.
-This file is the migration (deployment) script for the `Migrations` contract found in the `Migrations.sol` file.

-1. Open the `migrations/2_deploy_contracts.js` file.
+1. Open the `migrations/1_deploy_contracts.js` file.
 This file is the migration script for the `MetaCoin` contract.
-(Migration scripts are run in order, so the file beginning with `2` will be run after the file beginning with `1`.)

 1. Open the `test/TestMetaCoin.sol` file.
 This is a [test file written in Solidity](/docs/truffle/testing/writing-tests-in-solidity) which ensures that your contract is working as expected.